 Cosmetic surgery, in its true sense, is an elective procedure that is performed to reshape or enhance body parts a patient may find unflattering.
 Since cosmetic surgery has an intrinsic aesthetic intent, it is usually not covered by health insurance.
-The argument put forth by insurance firms is that a person can very well do without cosmetic surgery, and the procedure is used for mere beautification instead of being a life saving surgery.
+The argument put forth by insurance firms is that a person can very well do without cosmetic surgery, and the procedure is used for mere beautification instead of being a life-saving surgery.
 On the other hand, reconstructive surgery is generally covered by health insurance, though the extent of coverage may vary a lot from one case to another.

 In many ways, the answer to the insurance question lies in discerning whether the plastic surgery procedure is cosmetic or reconstructive.
 For instance, abdominoplasty (or tummy tuck), when performed on an obese patient to guard the patient against heart problems, is eligible for health insurance.

-Breast reduction surgery, when carried out with the intent of reducing weight of the breasts to curtail orthopedic pain, is typically covered by health insurance.
-On the other hand, breast implants or augmentations are performed with the aesthetic aspect in mind and, therefore, don’t normally qualify for an insurance.
+Breast reduction surgery, when carried out with the intent of reducing the weight of the breasts to curtail orthopedic pain, is typically covered by health insurance.
+On the other hand, breast implants or augmentations are performed with the aesthetic aspect in mind and, therefore, don’t normally qualify for insurance.